-For further information on the following non-credit programs and other non-credit programs, you can visit the websites of Temple University Center City (www.temple.edu/tucc/), Temple University Fort Washington (www.tufw.temple.edu), Temple University Alumni and Friends (www.myowlspace.com) and Russell Conwell Center (www.temple.edu/RCC/).
+For further information on the following non-credit programs and other non-credit programs, you can visit the web sites of Temple University Center City (www.temple.edu/tucc/), Temple University Fort Washington (www.tufw.temple.edu), Temple University Alumni and Friends (www.myowlspace.com) and Russell Conwell Center (www.temple.edu/rcc/w1.htm).

 The Business Agenda: For convenience, affordability and quality in workplace education, The Business Agenda offers professional training seminars to upgrade the skills of today's workforce and add skills to any résumé.
-Courses are offered in the following areas: Communications, Entrepreneurship, Management and Leadership, Financial and Project Management, and Computer Technology.
+Courses are offered in the following areas: Communications, Entrepreneurship, Geographic Information Systems (GIS), Management and Leadership, Financial and Project Management, and Computer Technology.
 In addition, certificate programs are available in Meeting Planning, Interior Design, Editing, Database Management and Web Site Design.
-For more information, call 215-204-4335 and/or visit the website at www.temple.edu/tucc/noncredit/tba/index.htm.
+For more information, call 215-204-4335 and/or visit the web site at www.temple.edu/tucc/noncredit/tba/index.htm.

 Institute for Continuing Studies: The Institute for Continuing Studies responds to the needs of the growing number of adults who seek avenues for personal growth.
 Explore new areas of interest and meet like-minded people in an educational environment designed to fit your schedule.
-Courses are offered in the following areas: Acting, Creative Arts, Dance, Languages, Personal Finance, Cooking and Entertaining, Home and Garden, Exercise and Wellness, Writing and Literature, Trips and Tours, and Prep Workshops for the GMAT, GRE and LSAT.
-For more information, call 215-204-6946 and/or visit the website at www.temple.edu/tucc/noncredit/ics/index.htm.
+Courses are offered in the following areas: Creative Arts, Digital Photography, Languages, Personal Finance, Cooking and Entertaining, Exercise and Wellness, Music and Dance, Writing and Literature, and Prep Workshops for the GMAT, GRE and LSAT.
+For more information, call 215-204-6946 and/or visit the web site at www.temple.edu/tucc/noncredit/ics/index.htm.

-Temple Association for Retired Persons (TARP): TARP is an educational program for people who are retired, near retirement, or adults with discretionary time to take daytime classes.
+Osher Lifelong Learning Institute at Temple University (OLLI): OLLI (formerly known as Temple Association for Retired Persons, or TARP) is an educational program for people who are retired, near retirement, or adults with discretionary time to take daytime classes.
 There are no age limitations.
 The organization brings a lively, no-pressure atmosphere and offers a variety of courses.

-TARP instructors are also TARP members, representing many professions, vocations, and life experiences.
+OLLI instructors are also OLLI members, representing many professions, vocations, and life experiences.
 Classes are held Monday to Friday.
-TARP also presents the Friday Forum, featuring speakers with diverse and interesting backgrounds.
-Members may sit-in on one undergraduate course each semester, subject to University policy and instructor approval.
+OLLI also presents the Friday Forum, featuring speakers with diverse and interesting backgrounds.
+Members may sit-in on one undergraduate course each semester, subject to university policy and instructor approval.
 All classes are held at Temple's Center City campus - convenient to public transportation.
-For more information, call 215-204-1505, e-mail firstname.lastname@example.org, and/or visit the website at www.temple.edu/tucc/noncredit/tarp/index.htm.
+For more information, call 215-204-1505, e-mail firstname.lastname@example.org, and/or visit the web site at www.temple.edu/tucc/noncredit/tarp/index.htm.

-Russell Conwell Center Non-Credit Programs: The Russell Conwell Center (RCC) offers a series of Certificate Programs designed to increase student’s proficiency in various skill areas.
-While the Certificate Programs change each semester, sample Certificate Programs have included: Public Speaking, Creating Professional Presentations with PowerPoint, Utilizing Access, Becoming Proficient with Excel, and Financial Management, Budgeting and Investing.
-To register or obtain more information, contact the RCC at 215-204-1252.
+Russell Conwell Center Non-Credit Programs: The Russell Conwell Center (RCC) offers a series of certificate programs designed to increase student’s proficiency in various skill areas.
+While the certificate programs change each semester, sample certificate programs have included: Public Speaking, Creating Professional Presentations with PowerPoint, Utilizing Access, Becoming Proficient with Excel, and Financial Management, Budgeting and Investing.
+To obtain more information about the courses that are offered or to request a specific series, contact the RCC at 215-204-1252.

 |© , Temple University.
 All rights reserved.
 Site created by Computer Services|